johnpoole/Curling_Strategy/README.md

 ## Lead
 - Centre guard or draw top 4.
 - If they draw deep → freeze.
-- If they play to the wings → centre guard.
+- If they play to the wings → mid guard, block their path to a side draw

 ## Second
 - Remove their corner guards.